No Preview Available

 Even when you know for a fact that you're making your mix sound better you can't stop tweaking the EQ curve, wasting precious time you could use on other mix moves.

-I understand your frustrations completely because I've been in your exact situation.
+I understand your frustrations completely.
+I've been there.

 I had no idea how to use an EQ to make clearer mixes.
 EQ was like this weird foreign programming language that these other cool engineers understood.

 But me?
 My kick drum kept interfering with my bass guitar, my guitars masked the vocals and my entire drum sound just sounded like a harsh, tinny mess.
 Hardly a cool sounding mix.

 I had no idea how much or even where I should boost or cut to make my instruments sound better.

 However, throughout the years I've learned a lot about EQ'ing my mixes to make them sound cleaner.
 Now, people tell me they love how they can hear each instrument in the mix with definition.